 C4.
 Lines 71-72: As an important part of the interpretation of the results is linked to the notion of pathogenicity (and virulence /Resistance / tolerance debates - quite unshared points of view in Parasitology/ Microbiology), it will be useful to remember the definition of pathogenicity used in this study.

 This is a very useful conceptual point to clarify and thank the reviewer for bringing it to our attention.
-We use this controversial terminology (pathogenicity) for “impact of host health”, and therefore decided to replace all occurrences of “pathogenicity” by “impact of host health” in the text.
+We, indeed, had useed controversial terminology (pathogenicity) for “impact of host health”,.
+We now replace all occurrences of the term “pathogenicity” by “impact of host health” in the text.

 C5.
 Lines 73-74: narrow point of view and weakness of the references: very frequent in all mouse populations.
 See for instance Behnke, 1975; Behnke, 1976; Kriska, 1993; Ressouche et al., 1998.